De Bruyne: Man City 'getting better and better'

 "We're in three competitions; that's something we should be proud of at this stage."

-Next up for De Bruyne, Sane and Stones is a trip to Huddersfield in an FA Cup fifth round replay.
+Next up for De Bruyne, Sane and Stones is a trip to second-tier Huddersfield in an FA Cup fifth-round replay on March 1.
+The winner will face Middlesbrough in the quarterfinals.

-After winter trials, their famous win against Monaco may well end up being the turning point of City's season.
+After winter trials, the famous win against Monaco may well end up being the turning point of City's season.